 What that decently dressed and extremely polite taxi driver told us, when we arrived to Agra?
 He told us, that now there in Agra they have some big doctors conference and that because of that all of the hotels are fully booked.
 Of course, he knew one, where there still were some rooms available.
 Of course, he was lying.
 Because there were no any doctors conference.
 And there were plenty of hotels to choose from.
 Apparently he wanted us to stay in that one more expensive hotel, because then he would earn some commissions.

-3. “Price – Performance” Ratio in India Often Isn’t the Best
+3. Price/Quality Ratio in India Often Is Far From the Best

 Cheapest street food, cheapest hotel rooms, cheapest train and bus tickets, yes, all of it really costs very, very little in India.
 Especially when we compare prices to ones in Europe.
 But how long are you going to live in that dark room without windows, with smelly toilet and dirty bed?
 Can you even imagine traveling on the train for 14 hours, sitting on one bench with 5 other people next to you, while many others are lying on the floor?